yacosta738/yacosta738.github.io/src/data/blog/en/java-developers-check-out-these-github-repositories.md

 ---
-defaultLocaleVersion: en/java-developers-check-out-these-github-repositories
+translationKey: java-developers-check-out-these-github-repositories
 title: 'Java Developers: Check Out These GitHub Repositories!'
 description: Discover some of the best GitHub repositories for Java developers in this article.
 Learn about data structures, algorithms, Spring framework, coding style tools and more to enhance your skills.
+link: ''
+isExternalLink: false
-date: 2023-02-22T19:49:09.902Z
+date: 2023-02-22T20:49:00
 cover: /images/java-developers-check-out-these-github-repositories-.png
 author: en/yuniel-acosta
 tags: